 Are There Any Risks Or Dangers In Prenatal Massage?

 A prenatal massage is a massage tailored specifically to the needs of pregnant women.
-Every pregnancy is unique, but each woman experiences changes in their bodies that can be uncomfortable and painful.
-As they progress in their pregnancy, their abdomen grows outwards, changing the body’s centre of gravity to their hips.
-For many women, the pressures on their joints and muscles during this process can result in the lower back, pelvis, and shoulder pain.
-While some swelling is to be expected during pregnancy, especially in the legs, ankles and feet, prenatal massages can help reduce the fluid build-up.
+Every pregnancy is unique, but each woman experiences changes in their body that can be uncomfortable and painful.
+As they progress in their pregnancy, their abdomen grows outwards, changing the body’s center of gravity to their hips.
+For many women, the pressures on their joints and muscles during this process can result in lower back, pelvis, and shoulder pain.
+While some swelling is to be expected during pregnancy, especially in the legs, ankles, and feet, prenatal massages can help reduce the fluid build-up.

 Prenatal Massage vs Regular Massages

 During a prenatal massage, the woman’s body is properly positioned to maximize comfort for the mom-to-be and the baby.
 For example, after 20 weeks, it is not recommended for pregnant women to lie on their backs, as the added pressure on the abdomen can restrict blood flow.
 Pregnant women will be positioned to lay on their sides instead, with pillows or padding to support their backs or knees/feet.

 The most used massage technique during a prenatal massage is effleurage, which is a slow stroking technique used in Swedish massages.
 During a prenatal massage, women notice that the pressure is gentle and light, differing from regular massages where there is increased pressure in painful areas.
 The massage therapist can use more pressure in areas far away from the abdomen, like the shoulder, but the overall pressure is much less than that of a regular massage.
 Depending on your needs and concerns, your massage therapist will tailor your session based on these factors.